 In late 2011, some in Congress believed that action was needed to cut off the mechanisms oil importers use to pay Iran hard currency for oil.
-Proposals to cut Iran's Central Bank from the international financial system were based on that objective, as well as on the view that the Central Bank helps other Iranian banks circumvent the U.S. and U.N. banking pressure.
+Proposals to cut Iran's Central Bank from the international financial system were based on that objective, as well as on the view that the Central

+Bank helps other Iranian banks circumvent the U.S. and U.N. banking pressure.
 Some argued the Treasury Department should designate the Central Bank as a proliferation entity under Executive Order 13382 or a terrorism supporting entity under Executive Order 13224, but the Administration did not do so.

-In November 2011, provisions to sanction foreign banks that deal with Iran's Central Bank were incorporated a FY2012 national defense authorization bill (H.R.
-1540).
-The provision was modified slightly in conference action on the latter bill, enacted and signed on December 31, 2011 (P.L.
-112-81).
+In November 2011, provisions to sanction foreign banks that deal with Iran's Central Bank were incorporated into a FY2012 national defense authorization bill (H.R.
+1540, signed on December 31, 2011, [P.L.
+112-81]).
 Section 1245 of P.L.
 112-81, provides for the following: